 - the Customer must not alter or adapt or edit the Platform save as expressly permitted by the Documentation;

-3.6 All Intellectual Property Rights in the Platform shall, as between the parties, be the exclusive property of the Provider.
+4.6.
+All Intellectual Property Rights in the Platform and any suggestions, enhancements, requests, recommendations, corrections or other feedback provided by the Customer relating to the Platform shall, as between the parties, be the exclusive property of the Provider.

 - in any way that is unlawful, illegal, fraudulent or harmful; or